najibghadri/Shapr3DHomework/README.md

 ## Overview
 The backend is built with Node.js and the front-end is built with React.js.
 The server is deployed on AWS Frankfurt region.
-The current architecture is a bit like **microservices**:
+The backend is follows a **microservices** architecture:
- - Fron-end/compression/file storage server - EC2 instance
+ - Front-end + compression + file storage server - EC2 instance Node.js v12.16.3 (lts)
-   - **API service**: recieves requests, dispatches conversion transactions and connects to database and cache
+   - **API service** - server.js - handles REST requests, dispatches conversion transactions and connects to database and cache
-   - **Compression service**: controls the compression binary process, writes to database and cache
+   - **Compression service** - compress.js - controls the compression binary process, writes to database and cache to update conversion status
- - Database - PostgreSQL RDS instance
+ - Database - PostgreSQL 12.
+RDS instance
- - Cache server - Redis ElastiCache instance
+ - Cache server - Redis 5.0.6 ElastiCache instance

 ### Binary stub